daivik007/Dribbble-Shots/README.md

 1. Browse the repository to view my latest Figma designs.
 2. Click on any image to see the full resolution.
-3. Download images if needed for portfolio or reference purposes.
+3. Download images if needed for reference purposes.

 ## Connect with Me